Overview of TRIAGE

 TRIAGE aims to provide smart photonic sensing for environmental air pollution monitoring, by prototyping a portable, high-performance, sensing system, based on cutting-edge photonic technology for pervasive air quality sensing.
 By accessing the infrared atmospheric window between 2-10 µm, high specificity and sensitivity for molecular gases is achieved as each molecule has its characteristic infrared absorption spectrum in this ‘fingerprint’ region.
 As such, TRIAGE can detect minute traces of molecules in complex gas mixtures and will provide real time information and analysis.

 Below is a quick video intro to TRIAGE recorded during lock-down!
+Apologies for the background noise!
 Thanks to Ole Bang (DTU) and Laurent Balet (CSEM) for the interviews, and Jason Buckley (Vivid) for the editing!
-Apologies for the background noise!
-Further videos will be uploaded soon!

 TRIAGE technology elements

 The general TRIAGE approach is the following: a broad spectrum generated by a specifically designed supercontinuum (SC) laser (covering the wavelength region between 2-10 µm) will propagate through an environmental air sample with an optical path length of many metres in either a compact multi-pass cell or through free space e.g. between buildings using a retroreflector.
 In both cases, a compact Fourier Transform Spectrometer (FTS) will be used in combination with an IR detector for hyperspectral analysis.
 The measured hyperspectral data will then be conveyed wirelessly to a nearby access point for analysis in “the cloud”, using sophisticated machine learning algorithms and neural networks.

 Simplified block-diagram of the overall TRIAGE sensor system